-All mapped and unmapped "streams" and "riparian assessment areas: as defined in the RAR as follows:

-- a) for a stream, a 30 metre strip on both sides of the stream measured from the natural boundaryhigh water mark; - b) for a ravine less than 60 metres wide, a strip on both sides of the stream measured from the high water mark to a point that is 30 metres beyond the top of the ravine bank; and - c) for a ravine 60 metres wide or greater, a strip on both sides of the stream measured from the natural boundary high water mark to a point that is 10 metres beyond the top of the ravine bank.
+- 1. All mapped and unmapped riparian assessment areas as defined in the RAR as follows: - a) for a stream, a 30 metre strip on both sides of the stream measured from the high water mark; - b) for a ravine less than 60 metres wide, a strip on both sides of the stream measured from the high water mark to a point that is 30 metres beyond the top of the ravine bank; and - c) for a ravine 60 metres wide or greater, a strip on both sides of the stream measured from the high water mark to a point that is 10 metres beyond the top of the ravine bank. - 2.
+All mapped watercourses, lakes, wetlands, and ponds that are not subject to the RAR; 15 metres as measured from the natural boundary or top of ravine bank, whichever is greater.
+This includes estuarine areas (areas of tidal influence) of all watercourses and streams.
+For clarity, in estuarine areas the Marine Coast Development Permit Area also applies.